haroldmud/angularpraktiken/README.md

 ## Run tasks

-To run the dev server for your app, use:
+If you ever want to run the dev server for your app, use:

 ```sh
 npx nx serve nothing